-The purpose of the Emergency Response Shelters Network is to build the capacity of the homeless services system to provide a safe place for individuals who are homeless to be during any type of emergency that requires sheltering people (e.g.; extreme heat, cold weather, wildfires, unhealthy air quality).
-The Network goals are 1) to expand cold weather shelters between October and March of each year, and 2) to develop a response system that provides emergency sheltering during extreme climate events (heat, flood, fire) and other humanitarian crises.
+The purpose of the Emergency Response Shelters Network is to build the capacity of the homeless services system to provide a safe place for individuals who are homeless to be during any type of emergency that requires sheltering people (e.g., extreme heat, cold weather, wildfires, unhealthy air quality).
+Network goals are: (1) to expand cold weather shelters between October and March of each year, and (2) to develop a response system that provides emergency sheltering during extreme climate events (heat, flood, fire) and other humanitarian crises.

-The Emergency Response Shelters Network will develop specific objectives and implement activities in support of its goals.
+The Emergency Response Shelters Network develops specific objectives and implements activities in support of its goals.
 Examples include:

 - Establish a library of policies and procedures.

 - Develop a tool kit of best practices.

 - Create a set of “activation protocols” for the region.